 BE PART OF TOMORROW’S CHANGE MAKERS

-Everyone has the capacity to be a future change maker for the people and issues they care about.
-Katherine Harvey Fellows is an opportunity to gain the skills, confidence, and connections to impact the people and issues most important to you.
+Everyone has the capacity to be a future change maker.
+Katherine Harvey Fellows is an opportunity to gain the skills, confidence, and connections to create positive impact.

-- Identify how to be engaged in their community in a way that is consistent with their values
+Fellows identify how to engage as leaders in their community in a way that is consistent with their values.

 Fellows build trusting relationships and engage in differences, which includes the experience of a mentorship.